-1f) Ensure regular monitoring of HIV testing rates, disaggregated by key demographics and sexual behaviour where possible.
+1g) Ensure regular monitoring of HIV testing rates (including antenatal screening), disaggregated by key demographics and sexual behaviour where possible.
 This should involve reviewing HIV testing data collection and anonymised data sharing with relevant agencies tasked with HIV and AIDS surveillance, including community-led testing.

-16 An approach to data sovereignty from whakamaua is being developed by the Ministry of Health.
+22 An approach to data sovereignty from whakamaua is being developed by the Ministry of Health.

-- 1g) Develop a framework to enable consistent monitoring of issues affecting people living with HIV, such as stigma and discrimination, ageing-related co-morbidity and quality of life measures (for example, through patient-reported outcomes). - 1h) Develop a monitoring plan and undertake regular reporting on progress towards the goals and targets outlined in this action plan. - 1i) Strengthen the ability of the HIV workforce and community organisations to undertake research and data analysis, for example, by undertaking clinical audits, community-led monitoring and programme evaluations.
+- 1h) Develop a framework to enable consistent monitoring of issues affecting people living with HIV, such as stigma and discrimination, ageing-related co-morbidity and quality of life measures (for example, through patient-reported outcomes). - 1i) Develop a monitoring plan and undertake regular reporting on progress towards the goals and targets outlined in this action plan. - 1j) Strengthen the ability of the HIV workforce and community organisations to undertake research and data analysis, for example, by undertaking clinical audits, community-led monitoring and programme evaluations.
 The focus should be on identifying and addressing inequities.